rzrasel/maven-upload/README.md

 ```

 <br />
-When you done with all of this modifications open terminal from Android Studio and execute the tasks:
+When you done with all of this modifications open terminal from Android Studio and execute the tasks

 #### Gradlew Install:
 | OS | Command | Description |
 | -- | ------- | ----------- |
 | Windows | gradlew install | Gradlew Install |